Kelvin Hours

 FAQs

-Kelvin Hours represent an objective means of comparing thermal transport solutions.
-If you do not know a product’s Kelvin Hours, then please contact the manufacturer, who should be able to provide you with the necessary data.
+Kelvin hours are an objective means of comparing thermal transport solutions.
+If you do not know the Kelvin hours of a product, ask the manufacturer, who should be able to provide you with the necessary information.

-The easiest way is to contact your supplier.
-If this does not help, you can determine the Kelvin Hours from the qualification data or live-shipment data.
-If you wish, we will be happy to assist you with this.
-Please contact us at: [email protected]
+The easiest way is to contact the manufacturer.
+If this does not help, you can determine the Kelvin hours from the qualification data or the live shipping data.
+We will be happy to help you with this if you wish.
+Please contact us at [email protected]

-The impact of different temperature profiles on different types of thermal packaging can vary.
-The result of this can be that a box with fewer Kelvin-hours in combination with a weaker profile can attain the same performance as a box with more Kelvin Hours in combination with a stronger profile.
-By using Kelvin Hours, this difference is eliminated, with the result that a simple comparison of Kelvin Hours shows which box fulfills your requirements.
+Different temperature profiles can have different effects on different types of insulated packaging.
+Therefore, a box with fewer Kelvin hours in combination with a weaker temperature profile may achieve the same performance as a box with more Kelvin hours with a stronger profile.
+By taking Kelvin hours into account, this difference is eliminated.
+A simple comparison of these Kelvin hours shows which box meets your insulation requirements.